sujithvakathanam/OrderFeedWindowsService/README.md

 -Generates an MSMQ messages
 Project 2:
 Integration test project
-This project utilises the Specflow features to perform Integration testing of Windowservice
+This project utilises the Specflow features to perform Integration testing of Windowservice.